frtlarchive/frtl.github.io/career-opportunities.md

 ### **We are now accepting applications at all terminal locations.**

 Thank you for your interest in the exciting career opportunities available at Florida Rock &amp; Tank Lines, Inc. We are always seeking professional, reliable drivers to join our team.
-Please read our [Diver Qualifications] before you complete an online application.
+Please read our [Driver Qualifications] before you complete an online application.
 At Florida Rock &amp; Tank Lines we understand that our employees are our greatest asset and we are proud to offer excellent benefits to include:

 * Paid Time Off
 * Paid Holidays